 - Version: The version of the manifest that can be used to differentiate manifests with the same identifier.

 - Organization Title: The title of the organization to which this item belongs.
 This information is only applicable to SCORM 1.2 and SCORM 2004.

-- (Item) Title: The title of your project that is showed to learners viewing the project using an LMS.
+- (Item) Title: The title of your project that is shown to learners viewing the project using an LMS.
 It defaults to the name of your project file, but changing the title won’t affect the project name.

 - Description: The brief description of your project in xAPI package.

-- Report the score in percentage: This option normalizes the score in the range of 1 to 100 instead of using an absolute value.
+- Report the score in percentage: This option normalizes the score in the range of 1 to 100 instead of using absolute value.
 This option is only applicable to SCORM 2004.